Providing best education to children is greatest act of patriotism: Kejriwal | Education

 Paying tributes to Maharshi Valmiki at an event hosted by Delhi Sanskrit Academy at Thyagaraj Stadium, Kejriwal said government schools are much better now and 2.5 lakh students from private schools moved there this year.

-''Maharshi Valmiki and Dr. Bhim Rao Ambedkar, two great icons of the Valmiki community, emphasized learning and education.
+''Maharshi Valmiki and Dr Bhim Rao Ambedkar, two great icons of Valmiki community, emphasised on learning and education.
 I ask you to send your children to schools and do not engage them in any other work,'' he told the gathering.

-Kejriwal said his government not only ensured free coaching after Class 12 but also provided a loan of Rs 10 lakh for higher education.
-The government also bears the cost of any student who wants to pursue a doctorate or other courses from any foreign university, he said.
+Kejriwal said his government not only ensured free coaching after Class 12, but also provided a loan of Rs 10 lakh for higher education.
+The government also bears the cost if any student wants to pursue doctorate or other courses from any foreign university, he said.

-The event was also participated by Deputy Chief Minister Manish Sisodia, Mahamandaleshwar Krishna Shah Vidyarthi, Social Welfare Minister Rajendra Pal Gautam, and Delhi Assembly deputy speaker Rakhi Birla.
+Deputy Chief Minister Manish Sisodia, Cabinet Minister Rajendra Pal Gautam, Deputy Speaker of Delhi Legislative Assembly Rakhi Birla and several other dignitaries attended the event.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)